 I am currently focused on understanding the role of the ocean circulation in climate variability on long time scales.
-I also work on planetary-scale atmospheric circulation anomalies, their role in the hydrological cycle, and their response to climate change.
+I also work on the large-scale atmospheric circulation, its role in the hydrological cycle, and its response to climate change.
 I am also interested in the mechanistic controls on the global ocean overturning circulation and the role of ocean overturning changes in past climate change.
-My background is in physics and I am broadly interested in understanding the complex interactions between the elements of the climate system: the atmosphere, the ocean, the cryosphere, and the land surface.
+My background is in physics and I am broadly interested in understanding the complex interactions between the elements of the Earth system: the atmosphere, the ocean, the cryosphere, and the land surface.
 For more on my research, see the research and publications tabs.

 My passion for earth science is part of a broader interest in exploring, learning about, and educating about the earth.
 I bring this together on my blog.
 I also like to document beautiful landscapes from around the world with my photography.